Found an Animal

 Spaying or neutering them,

-Surgically removing the tip of one ear (a "tipped" ear is the universally-recognized sign of a cat who has been spayed or neutered),
+Surgically removing the tip of left ear (a "tipped" ear is the universally-recognized sign of a cat who has been spayed or neutered),

 Returning the cats to their home where they were being fed.